LIFETIME DEAL — LIMITED TIME

 FAQs

-A book distribution agreement is a contract between an author or publisher and a distributor, outlining terms for distributing the book to retailers, libraries, and online platforms.
+A book distribution agreement is a contract between an author or publisher and a distributor that explains how the book will be sold and which rights the distributor can use.
+It also covers territory, royalties/payments, reporting, and the contract term.

 Ready to Create Your eBook?